NippleOfAnApe/rpg-rts-snake/BLOG.md

 - [x]~~circles instead of squares~~
 - [x]~~move snake with a mouse pointer~~
 - [x]control moves with left/right, movement is constant
-- OR limit the turn angle
+- OR ~~limit the turn angle~~
 - custom mouse pointer
 - make snake a dynamic array insted of static
 - health system: if you are continiously colliding with a terrain or enemies, you start to shrink back and loose your health score and body mass, but not actual score. (more global damages will be presented later)
--if you spin in a circle, you gain the acceleration, after exiting it you gain a boost to your speed that decays
+- if you spin in a circle, you gain the acceleration, after exiting it you gain a boost to your speed that decays